mwpastore/sinja/README.md

 end
 ```

-Any changes made to attribute hashes or resource identifier objects in a
+Any changes made to attribute hashes or (arrays of) resource identifier object
-`before` hook will be persisted to the action helper.
+hashes in a `before` hook will be persisted to the action helper.

 ### Authorization